rpp0/gr-lora/README.md

 Features
 --------

 Though the core functionality of LoRa is described in various patents and blog posts (for a good resource, see [this RevSpace page](https://revspace.nl/DecodingLora)), most of the details are missing.
-However, the following features are fully supported by gr-lora:
+The following features are fully supported by gr-lora:

-- Synchronizing to LoRa frames transmitted with a spreading factor of 7
+- Synchronizing to LoRa frames transmitted with any spreading factor
 - Deinterleaving
 - Dewhitening
-- Decoding + error correction of the LoRa PHDR length field
+- Decoding + Hamming error correction of the LoRa PHDR length field
-- Decoding + error correction of frame payloads (all coding rates)
+- Decoding + Hamming error correction of frame payloads (all coding rates)

-Decoding of other spreading factors is expected to be implemented in the near future.
-See the "Issues" page for more information.
+Not supported: CRC checks of the payload and header.

 Installation